chaitali-shende/Bank-Transaction-System/README.md

 A simple **Banking System** project built with **Java (JDBC)** and **Oracle Database**.
 This project demonstrates **basic CRUD operations** and **transaction management** (Deposit & Withdraw) using **JDBC with transaction handling**.
+It’s a great hands-on example of integrating Java with Oracle for real-world database applications

 ---